NickJaensson/eztfem.py/docs/source/1_introduction.rst

 1. Introduction
 -----------------------

-1.1 What is eztfem.py?
+1.1 What is ``eztfem.py``?
 ~~~~~~~~~~~~~~~~~~~~~~

-Eztfem.py is a simple toolkit for the finite element method (FEM) intended for
+``eztfem.py`` is a simple toolkit for the finite element method (FEM) intended
-use in teaching finite elements for fluid flow.
+for use in teaching finite elements for fluid flow.
 It can be seen as a
-significantly reduced version of TFEM [1].
-Since eztfem.py consists of Python
+significantly reduced version of ``TFEM`` [1].
+Since eztfem.py consists of
-modules only, it is easily accessible for students.
+Python modules only, it is easily accessible for students.

 1.2 Installation
 ~~~~~~~~~~~~~~~~

-Install the eztfem package by running the following command in the eztfem.py root directory:
+Install the ``eztfem.py`` package by running the following command in the
+``eztfem.py`` directory:

 .. code-block:: bash